AdithyaKolla/Bike-Sharing-Demand-Prediction/README.md

 5. Random Forest Regressor
 6. XGBoost Regressor

+Predicted the Bike Sharing Demand prediction with R-Square of

 ## How to run the Streamlit app
 Clone the Repository and in the Command Line just type Streamlit run app.py